Robert K. Ernst, PhD

 Dr. Bob Ernst, PhD

-Professor, Department of Microbial Pathogenesis, University of Maryland School of Dentistry
+Professor and Chair, Department of Microbial Pathogenesis, University of Maryland School of Dentistry

 Adjunct Professor, Department of Microbiology and Immunology, University of Maryland School of Medicine